from small one page howto to huge articles all in one place

 * --protocol={TCP|SOCKET|PIPE|MEMORY}

-The connection protocol to use for connecting to the server.
-It is useful when the other connection parameters normally would cause a protocol to be used other than the one you want.
-For details on the permissible values, see Section 4.2.2, lqConnecting to the MySQL Serverrq.
+The transport protocol to use for connecting to the server.
+It is useful when the other connection parameters normally result in use of a protocol other than the one you want.
+For details on the permissible values, see Section 6.2.7, lqConnection Transport Protocolsrq.

 * --shared-memory-base-name=name